SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 ..
 TODO: Discuss with Jeanne: What do we call instances of the "Optional" type?

-Data types that are normally considered basic or primitive in other languages, like those that represent numbers, characters, and strings, are actually named types, defined and implemented in the Swift Standard Library using structures.
+Data types that are normally considered basic or primitive in other languages--- those that represent numbers, characters, and strings--- are actually named types, defined and implemented in the Swift Standard Library using structures.
 Because they are named types,